 Nuclear and Particle Physics

 The Physics of Solar Cells

-We offer 3 breadth modules to non-applied physics major students:
+We offer 1 breadth module to non-applied physics major students:

 Students will attend lectures, tutorial, seminars and hands-on practical classes.
 As part of their major core requirement, students will also conduct research projects under the supervision of academic staff.
 Assessment methods vary depending on the type of modules taken and most of the modules involve both coursework-based assessment (such as practical reports, assignments, tests and seminars) and examination.

 The major instruments available in the Physics laboratories are UV-Vis Spectometer, Optical Microscope, particle size analyser and thermogravimetric analyser (TGA).

 Applied Physics graduates from UBD are working with various Government and private agencies.
 Some possibilities are Oil and Gas sector, Ministry of Defense, Ministry of Energy, Ministry of Health, Ministry of Education, Ministry of Communications, research organizations.